Topographs for binary quadratic forms and class numbers: On the river

 \begin{cor} For non-square discriminants $D>0$,

 \end{cor}

 The product in \e{bot} is finite and may be computed using Corollary \ref{rop}.
 For example, when $D=148$ then $\varepsilon_D = 73+12\sqrt{37}$, $h(D)=3$ and both sides of \e{bot} agree.
-The parametrization of Lemma \ref{hop} implies that all the factors on the right of \e{bot} are $>1$.
+Zagier's parametrization in Lemma \ref{hop} implies that all the factors on the right of \e{bot} are $>1$.
 This parametrization also gives:

 \begin{cor} Recall $\Omega_D$ from \e{ome}.
 For non-square discriminants $D>0$,

 \end{cor}

 We remark that Proposition \ref{proz} has the following analog when $D$ is a square.
 Suppose a primitive topograph $\mathcal T$ contains the reduced form $[0,m,r]$ for $m>1$ as in Definition \ref{defx}.
 If $q_1, q_2, \dots, q_n$ are all the Z*-reduced forms on $\mathcal T$ then $ \ze_{q_1} \ze_{q_2} \cdots \ze_{q_n} = r. $